mjkloeckner/95.11/README.md

-# PROJECT NUMBER 1 - ALGORITHMS & PROGRAMATION I
+# PROJECT NUMBER 1 - ALGORITHMS & PROGRAMMING I

-This folder contains the first project of "algoritmos y programacion I" a subject from Facultad de Ingenieria de la Universidad de Buenos Aires.
+This folder contains the first project of "Algoritmos y Programacion I" a subject from Facultad de Ingenieria de la Universidad de Buenos Aires.
 The project is a program that runs on CLI which its function is to process data entered via a .csv file.